ashwith/workshopfiles/README.md

 1. Linux Basics and Shell Scripting
 2. Circuit schematics and symbols for gEDA.
-   These can be conveted to netlists for simulation with ngspice
+   These can be converted to netlists for simulation with ngspice
 3. Scilab code
 4. Python code